diegomais/rocketbox/packages/api/README.md

 It should not be possible to register meetups with dates that have passed.

-The user should also be able to edit all meetup data that has not yet happened and that he is an organizer.
+The user should also be able to edit all meetup data from meetups that has not yet happened and that is hosted by the user.

 Create a route to list meetups that are organized by the logged-in user.